-SECTION 2 - SHARE DEALING
+SECTION 2 - THE SHARES

 2.1.
-Class of Shares information
+Classes of Shares

 The Board of Directors of the Company has the authority to issue different Classes of Shares in the Company.
 Details of the characteristics of such Classes of Shares offered by the Company will be determined by the Board of Directors.
 In case of the creation of additional Classes of Shares, this Prospectus will be updated.